insta-advance/data-governance-tool/ISSUES.md

 delete the relationship from the KeyRelationship table because SQL server is over paranoid about cascading loops.
 Either we have to do this on backend or use postgresql.

+Solved by migrating to postgresql

 ---

 ## Certificate

 Proper certificate handling should be looked into.

+Solved by ignoring http.
+Use https proxy in development or just run locally.

 ---

+## KeyRelationship POST not working

+Won't be able to post without specifying Id because of conflicting primary keys:
+Id and (FromId, ToId).

+Solved byt making (FromId, ToId) a alternate key.